 walk starts by the side of the canal in East Marton (steps lead down from the A59).
 Shortly after the path joins the little road for a few hundred yards before the waymarker for the Pennine Way is seen on the right.
 From here on the path is well waymarked to the signpost at where paths cross.
 (50 min.)

 From the signpost carry straight on towards the bridge crossing the railway; the church in Gargrave can be clearly seen dead ahead.
-After the bridge the sign for the Pennine way points to the right over the field.
-The path ends close to the church.
-The Masons Arms is opposite the church.
-Carry straight on over the bridge over the River Aire.
-Turn right along the main street for about 400 yds to find The Old Swan Inn (20 min.)
+25 yds after the bridge the sign for the Pennine Way points to the right over the field.
+The path ends close to the church at Church Street.
+Turn left for the Masons Arms.
+For The Old Swan Inn carry straight on over the bridge over the River Aire.
+Turn right along the main street for about 400 yds.
+(20 min.)

 The return route follow the Pennine Way back to the signpost at where the path now turns due west.
-The path is initially along a raised bank (possibly an old road) and then follows a series of stiles.
-On reaching a stone wall there is an impromptu stone stile topped with barbed wire.
-At this point turn right along the wall for 20 yds to the double gate and turn left to walk down to the lock gates at Bank Newton.
+The path is initially along a raised bank (possibly an old road) and then follows a series of three single gates.
+At the final double gate follow the farm track down to the canal and the lock gates at Bank Newton.
 (40 min.)